ant-design/ant-design/components/typography/index.en-US.md

 ## When To Use

 When need to display title or text content.
-Like blog, help document, site about, etc.
+Like:
+* Copy
+* Ellipsis / expand
+* Edit
+* Markdown Typography

 ## API